PetDogPlanet.com is an Amazon Associate, and we earn from qualifying purchases.

-When dogs do not drink enough, they risk becoming dehydrates.
+When dogs do not drink enough, they risk becoming dehydrated.
 Dehydration can be a medical emergency and need immediate vet attention.
 Symptoms of dehydration include lethargy, anorexia, dry mouth, and depression.

-To ensure your dog gets enough water provide clean, fresh water that is frequently replaced.
+To ensure your dog gets enough water provides clean, freshwater that is frequently replaced.
 Before filling the bowl, wash with soap and water and rinse thoroughly.
 If regular tap water is not pure, consider serving bottled water instead.

 Proteins and Amino Acids

 Proteins are nutrients needed by dogs, but protein can come from both animal and plant sources.
 Animal sources of proteins include foods such as meat, fish, and eggs, and plant sources as the name implies are plants that contain protein such as corn, peas, grains, fruit, and so forth.
 Higher quality dog foods will use more meats, fish, and eggs as the primary protein source whereas low-quality foods will use plants as the source of protein because plant sources are far less expensive.